Batev/Interpret-Models/README.md

 | -0.339  relationship__ Husband                   | -1.103  education-num                            | -1.134  education-num                            |                                                   |
 | -0.932  BIAS                                     |                                                  |                                                  |                                                   |
 | -1.202  education-num                            |                                                  |                                                  |                                                   |

+## TODO

+- Interpret and evaluate the results of the models trained with a *Decision Tree Classifier*
+> Currently the *Decision Tree Classifier*'s code is commented out.